jsonnet-libs/jsonnet-training-course/lessons/lesson2/lesson.md

 %(example3/jsonnetfile.json)s

-This can be done by setting `version` on a dependency, you can use `jb install` for this.
+This can be done by setting tracking `version` on a dependency, you can use `jb install` for this.

 If authors are aware, then they often provide a version tag (eg. `v1.0`):